By Whole30 team member Jen Kendall, who packs vegetables instead of potato chips, to her husband’s great dismay.

 We (the Whole30 team) aren’t overly concerned about fruit consumption in general (especially in summer, or when you’re especially active), but it’s important to be mindful of why and how you’re eating fruit.
 Ideally, we recommend eating fruit with your meals instead of by itself as a snack, dessert, or treat, but if you wanted to roast some pineapple chunks over an open fire as you tell stories late into the night, we wouldn’t be mad about it.

-The Obvious Picks Apples, bananas, and citrus fruits are usually sturdy and hold up well on long car rides and inside of day packs.
+Apples, bananas, and citrus fruits are usually sturdy and hold up well on long car rides and inside of day packs.

-Good-If-You-Can-Get-It If you’re lucky enough to pass a local farmer’s market or roadside stand, pull the car over so that you can purchase some seasonal, local berries or stone fruit and enjoy.
+If you’re lucky enough to pass a local farmer’s market or roadside stand, pull the car over so that you can purchase some seasonal, local berries or stone fruit and enjoy.

-The Backup Options: Individual packets of unsweetened applesauce, compliant baby food packets, or dried fruit-and-nut bars are useful for high-energy activities like mountain biking, trail running or hiking.
+Individual packets of unsweetened applesauce, compliant baby food packets, or dried fruit-and-nut bars are useful for high-energy activities like mountain biking, trail running or hiking.

 Photo: Shanna Keller